PSGE – Español admin 08/10/2024

 Partner Sustainability, Reputation and Corporate Governance in KPMG Spain

-Vice-President of the PPE group and Co-President of the Cleantech Friendship Group
+Vice-President of the EPP Group and Co-President of the Cleantech Friendship Group

 Sales Coordinator Europe – Recycled Plastics at Veolia